 File a complaint with the BBB.
 Many businesses don’t realize the impact of a low BBB score.
 The effects of complaints and bad reviews can be detrimental to a business.
 When researching a company online, their BBB page will likely be one of the first pages that pop up in the search results.
 If the business has a low BBB score, people will be wary of hiring them.
 The BBB makes a record or your complaint as well as what the company does to resolve the issue.
 Complaints can be resolved, and having it all out in the open might motivate the contractor to work more quickly to fix your problem.

 Always be honest and diplomatic with your reviews.
 If you sound overly angry or even petty, people might brush your review off as someone having a bad day.
 Instead, summarize the situation and include information about your attempts to resolve the issue.
 Other people will want to know how the company truly does business before hiring them.
-You can use sites such as Google, Facebook, Angie’s List, and Home Advisor to share your experience with other individuals who are looking for construction services in the Central New Jersey area.
+You can use sites such as Google, Facebook, Angie’s List, and Home Advisor to share your experience with other individuals who are looking for construction services in the Newark area.

 If the contractor is in the wrong and refusing to work with you to resolve the situation, the next step would be contacting a local attorney who specializes in these sorts of cases.
 This will help you get a clear understanding of the law and what your rights are.
 They can draft letter to the contractor in question, letting them know your settlement terms and what the next step will be should they not comply.
 Getting the law involved will make most businesses want to resolve the issue as opposed to battling further and risking damage to their reputation.